Understanding Headlight Lens UV Protectant Failure & Damage Progression

 Severe Oxidation

-Severe oxidation happens when basic oxidation is ignored, penetrating deeply into the headlight lens.
-Restoring is a complex process, often requiring additional steps for the best possible results.
+Severe oxidation occurs when basic oxidation is overlooked, penetrating deeply into the headlight lens.
+Restoration is a complex process that requires additional steps to achieve the best possible results.

 • Scratched Headlight Lens Restoration